viviandotdev/ObsidianVault/+ Encounters/I value being able to produce original thought instead of being told what to think.md

 <!--
 Define the behaviors that align with this value.
 These actions will guide you back, when you fall off track.
 Be sure to include the “why” behind each. -->

+- Do not doom scroll on tik tok, these are just algorithm feeds that tell you want to think
+- You know what you are curious about and interested in, you don't need as algorithm to tell you that
+- Search for topics that interest you rather than letting the algorithm tell you want is interesting